Skip to main content

 Description: A group of diverse parents and their children are suing the Albemarle County School Board for enacting discriminatory policies and indoctrinating students in radical ideology.
 In 2019, the school board enacted a policy that violates students’ civil rights by treating them differently based on race, and by compelling them to affirm and support ideas contrary to their deeply held moral, philosophical, and religious beliefs.

 “All students have a right to equal treatment in the classroom, regardless of their race.
-Public schools hurt kids and infringe that right by imposing demeaning racial stereotypes on them in classroom activities like the Albemarle County School Board has done—and continues to do.
-The School Board also threatens to punish students who disagree with its radical viewpoint or who simply wish to remain silent instead of speaking the School Board’s message.
+Public schools hurt kids and infringe that right by imposing demeaning racial stereotypes on them in classroom activities like the Albemarle County School Board has done—and continues to do,” said ADF Senior Counsel Vincent Wagner, who will be arguing before the court.
+“The school board also threatens to punish students who disagree with its stereotyped viewpoint or who simply wish to remain silent instead of speaking the board’s message.
 The Virginia Constitution protects students from conduct like this.
-We hope the Supreme Court of Virginia agrees and takes this case to allow all students to learn in the best possible environment, free from discriminatory policies like this one.”
+We are urging the Supreme Court of Virginia to allow all students to learn in the best possible environment, free from discriminatory policies like this one.”

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.